beginning of content

 What is prostate cancer?

-Prostate cancer is when abnormal cells grow in the prostate.
+Prostate cancer occurs when abnormal cells grow in the prostate.
 The prostate is a part of the male reproductive system.
 Prostate cancer is the most common cancer in males in Australia.
-It affects up to 1 in 7 males.
+About 1 in 6 men will be diagnosed with prostate cancer during their lifetime.

 Most types of prostate cancer are slow-growing and can be managed with treatment.
-Most males can live with prostate cancer for many years without serious issues.
-Less common types of prostate cancer spread quickly and may be fatal.
+Most men can live with prostate cancer for many years without serious issues.
+Less common types of prostate cancer spread quickly and may cause death.

-The prostate, usually the size of a golf ball, sits below the bladder and produces fluid for semen.
+The prostate, usually the size of a walnut, sits below your bladder and produces fluid for semen.

 Prostate cancer forms when cells in the prostate gland grow abnormally, creating a tumour.

-As you become older, your prostate can also grow for other reasons (not related to cancer).
-For example, prostatitis (an inflammation of the prostate gland) or benign prostatic hypertrophy (BHP).
-Both of these conditions are common in older males.
+As you become older, your prostate can also grow for other reasons (not related to cancer), for example, benign prostatic hypertrophy (BHP).
+This condition is common in older males.

 What are the symptoms of prostate cancer?